Chiflow.com

 Push Hands (Tui Shou): Chi Flow for Two

-by Gerald A. Sharp Gerald A. Sharp
+by Gerald A. Sharp

-Probably the most influential Push Hands teacher I have had the honor to train with was the late Ma Yueh Liang.
-Son-in-law of Wu Chian Chuan, whose father developed Wu style, Ma was a legend who was recognized as one of the top 100 practitioners of the martial arts in all of China during his life, and was featured both in the documentary series and book, Healing and the Mind, by Bill Moyers.
+Probably the most influential Push Hands teacher I have had the honor to train with was the late Ma Yueh Liang. son-in-law of Wu Chian Chuan, whose father developed Wu style.
+Ma was a legend who was recognized as one of the top 100 practitioners of the martial arts in all of China late in his life, and was featured both in the documentary series and book, Healing and the Mind, by Bill Moyers.
 In the book, unfortunately not in the series, Ma does discuss the art of push hands.
 Ma was so soft, so sensitive, and yet so powerful and keen.
 I not only had the great honor of training with him, but I am the last student of his to see him alive before his passing at age 98 at Xu Wei Hospital in Shanghai on March 13, 1998.

 1. PENG (Ward Off / Evaluate)